learn-co-curriculum/dsc-linear-to-logistic-regression/README.md

 ![png](index_files/index_18_0.png)

 This already looks a lot better!
 You can see that this function has an S-shape which plateaus to 0 in the left tale and 1 to the right tale.
 This is exactly what we needed here.
 Hopefully this example was a good way of showing why logistic regression is useful.
-In the next section we'll dive a little deeper into the mathematics of logistic regression models.
+Now, it's time to dive into the mathematics that make logistic regression possible.

 ## Logistic regression model formulation

 ### The model

-As you might remember from the linear regression class, a formally, a linear regression model can be written as:
+As you might remember from the linear regression lesson, a linear regression model can be written as:

 $$ \hat y = \hat\beta_0 + \hat\beta_1 x_1 + \hat\beta_2, x_2 +\ldots + \beta_n x_n $$

-when we have $n$ predictors $x_1,\ldots,x_n$ and $n+1$ parameter estimates that are estimated by the model $\hat\beta_0, \hat\beta_1,\ldots, \hat\beta_n$. $ \hat y $ is a estimator for the outcome variable.
+When there are $n$ predictors $x_1,\ldots,x_n$ and $n+1$ parameter estimates that are estimated by the model $\hat\beta_0, \hat\beta_1,\ldots, \hat\beta_n$. $ \hat y $ is an estimator for the outcome variable.

 Translating this model formulation to our example, this boils down to:

 $$ \text{income} = \beta_0 + \beta_1 \text{age} $$

 When you want to apply this to a binary dataset, what you actually want to do is perform a **classification** of your data in one group versus another one.
 In our case, we want to classify our observations (the 100 people in our data set) as good as possible in "earns more than 4k" and "earns less than 4k".
 A model will have to make a guess of what the **probability** is of belonging to one group versus another.
-And that exactly is what logistic regression models can do!
+And that is exactly what logistic regression models can do!

-essentially, what happens is, the linear regression is *transformed* in a way that the outcome takes a value between 0 and 1.
+Essentially, what happens is, the linear regression is *transformed* in a way that the outcome takes a value between 0 and 1.
 This can then be interpreted as a probability (e.g., 0.2 is a probability of 20%).
 Applied to our example, the expression for a logistic regression model would look like this:

 $$ P(\text{income} > 4000) = \displaystyle \frac{1}{1+e^{-(\hat \beta_0+\hat \beta_1 \text{age})}}$$